mia-platform/documentation/docs/development_suite/set-up-infrastructure/env-var-gitlab.md

 sidebar_label: GitLab
 ---

-Thanks to our Console in the Settings area it is possible to manage your Environment Variables.
+Thanks to our Console in the Overview area it is possible to manage your Environment Variables.

 ## How to differentiate your variable from one environment to another